DTN-MTP/DTChat_bp-socket_testing/README.md

 # DTChat Bundle Protocol Testing

 This project provides a comprehensive testing environment for the DTChat application using Bundle Protocol (BP) communication across multiple nodes.
-The setup demonstrates inter-node communication between ION-DTN and µD3TN implementations through a virtualized network infrastructure.
+The setup demonstrates inter-node communication between ION-DTN and IPN30-DTN implementations through a virtualized network infrastructure.Each node has a GUI for DTChat.

 ## Presentation